In This Article

 Ceramic Tiles vs Vitrified Tiles – Differences Between Ceramic and Vitrified Tiles

 Besides their general appearance, there are a few clear differences between ceramic and vitrified tiles.
 This can include composition, maintenance, usage, and cost differences of ceramic vs vitrified tiles.
 Here is a look at how ceramic vs vitrified tiles compare to help you make a choice:

-Ceramic vs Vitrified Tiles
+#1: Properties of Ceramic Tiles vs Vitrified Tiles

-So, what are vitrified tiles?
-They are made of clay and a mixture of other minerals and solvents.
+So, if ceramic tiles are made of clay, what about vitrified tiles?
+Along with clay, vitrified tiles are made of a mixture of other minerals and solvents, including silica.
 A glossy substrate develops when the composition is baked to high temperatures, leading to its characteristic smooth texture.

 #2: Finish and Areas of Use